LOCAL CHAPTER PROGRAMS

 The Seattle Alumnae Chapter (SAC) has partnered with Madrona K-8 since 2007 and serves as the community representative on the PTSA's executive board.
 SAC provides volunteers to support the PTSA's Back to School BBQ and help in the student cafeteria the first week of school.

 The chapter also funds and volunteers for the school's annual breakfast for 3rd-8th graders and their families and the Mona H. Bailey STEM Day at the Pacific Science Center.

 Each year 2-3 families receive a 'holiday basket' filled with foods to create a special Thanksgiving meal.
 At Christmas time, a family's wishlist is fulfilled.
-Please help SAC raise money for the PTSA by shopping through their Amazon portal.

 Visit Madrona K-8 School's website to see how the PTSA uses the money it raises.

 Delta Days in the state capitol takes place each winter in Olympia.
 Representatives from Delta Sigma Theta Sorority's Seattle, Bellevue, and Tacoma chapters participate with other local Black organizations including Black Child Development Institute (BCDI), the Washington State Commission on African American Affairs, and other Black Greek lettered organizations to address Washington legislators on issues of great importance to the African-American community, such as:

 It Is Time to Take Control of Our Health;

 Education - The New Civil Rights Arena;

 This is Delta's effort to unite all of its chapters to come together and meet with their state legislators to address national political and social issues.
 The Seattle Alumnae Chapter sends representatives to this important gathering each year to meet with legislators from Washington State.